imarc/handbook/strategy.markdown

 + **Visitor Technology:** Browsers and versions, commonest devices
 + **Traffic Sources and Search Keywords:** Relative mix of traffic sources, keywords used in organic search
 + **Events:** Correlate offline events to visits or conversions
 + **SEO:** Audit use (and mis-use) of meta description tags, title tags, headlines, image alt text, sitemap.xml health, 301 redirects, appropirate use of keyword.
-(See [iMarc Wiki: SEO](http://wiki.imarc.net/SEO) for guidance.)
+(See [Imarc Wiki: SEO](http://wiki.imarc.net/SEO) for guidance.)

 We also identify the most important performance metrics that the client should follow in the future.
 The exact metrics will vary from project to project, but in general we will define several general and specific indicators: